All Episodes

 Well, what is the definition of socialism?

-Remember what an abacus is when you first learned about math.
+Remember what an abacus is?

-You don't remember what an abacus is about, you know, and you like move count one, two, and you move the little the beads on the string or whatever that thing is.
+You know, when you like count one, two, and you move the little beads on the string or whatever that thing is.

 Well, we actually have calculators now.

-If you own an iPhone, you have a calculator, and you can use a calculator.
+If you own an iPhone, you have a calculator and you can use a calculator.

-What is the need to learn any more math if I have a calculator?
+That's why I never understood what is the need to learn any more math if I have a calculator.

 Oh, forget it.

-I'm like, oh yeah, I'm using that every single day of my life.
+I'm like, oh, yeah, I'm using that every single day of my life.

 Calculus.